thassiov/thassiov/README.md

 Jokes aside, I'm a backend developer (mostly, but I do some <i>React</i> from time to time) that does stuff in <i>Javascript/Typescript</i> (95%) and <i>Go</i> (5%, but wanting to do more).

+## My current project: ais - accounts and identities service
+#### Think *Auth0* or *AWS Cognito*, but small and naive

+This is an exercise on developing a service for creating accounts (the thing with `id`, `email`, `phone`, `roles`) and identities (`name`, `age`, `gender`) that you could use to integrate with another service.
+For instance, an ecommerce website.

+There's nothing new or inovative about this service in terms of features.
+What I intend to with it is run it as a standalone service in a container and responds to http requests, but also has the option to be imported as a lib in a codebase.

+It will have versions in Nodejs and Go.

 ### Environment
 ![xps](https://img.shields.io/badge/dell-XPS%209320%20-007DB8?style=for-the-badge&logo=dell&logoColor=white)
 ![Archbtw](https://img.shields.io/badge/Arch_Linux-1793D1?style=for-the-badge&logo=arch-linux&logoColor=white)